-The bizarre Puritan names came with the small percentage of immigrants from the county of Sussex in England.
-A 17th century list of jurors from that county included Make Peace Heaton, Be Faithful Joiner, Fight the good Fight of Faith White, God Reward Smart and Kill Sin Pimple.
+The really bizarre Puritan names came with the small percentage of immigrants from the county of Sussex in England.
+A 17th century list of jurors from that county included Make Peace Heaton and Be Faithful Joiner.
+Also from Sussex: Fight the Good Fight of Faith White, God Reward Smart and Kill Sin Pemble.

-Some names were meant to remind children of the world’s evil.
+Some parents gave their children names meant to remind them of the world’s evil.
 Humiliation Hynde doubled down on that effort: He named both of his sons Humiliation Hynde.

 The New England Puritans also kept in mind their station in life when naming their children.

-On New England muster rolls, the name of Hezekiah the king of Judah appeared 10 times as often for officers as for enlisted men.
-Amos, the name of a simple herdsman, was generally more common among the rank and file.
+Historian David Hackett Fischer makes note of the name of Hezekiah the king of Judah.
+It appeared on early New England muster rolls 10 times as often for officers as for enlisted men.
+But Amos, the name of a simple herdsman, was generally more common among the rank and file, he wrote.